Advanced configuration options for ECI

 Tip

-Be restrictive on the images you allow, as described in Recommendations below.
+Be restrictive with the images you allow, as described in Recommendations.

-In general, it's easier to specify the image using the tag wildcard format (e.g., <image-name>:*) because then imageList doesn't need to be updated whenever a new version of the image is used.
-Alternatively, you can use an immutable tag (e.g., :latest), but it does not always work as well as the wildcard because, for example, Testcontainers uses specific versions of the image, not necessarily the latest one.
+In general, it's easier to specify the image using the tag wildcard format, for example <image-name>:*, because then imageList doesn't need to be updated whenever a new version of the image is used.
+Alternatively, you can use an immutable tag, for example :latest, but it does not always work as well as the wildcard because, for example, Testcontainers uses specific versions of the image, not necessarily the latest one.

 When ECI is enabled, Docker Desktop periodically downloads the image digests for the allowed images from the appropriate registry and stores them in memory.
 Then, when a container is started with a Docker socket bind-mount, Docker Desktop checks if the container's image digest matches one of the allowed digests.
 If so, the container is allowed to start, otherwise it's blocked.

-Note that due to the digest comparison mentioned in the prior paragraph, it's not possible to bypass the Docker socket mount permissions by retagging a disallowed image to the name of an allowed one.
+Due to the digest comparison, it's not possible to bypass the Docker socket mount permissions by re-tagging a disallowed image to the name of an allowed one.
 In other words, if a user does:

 $ docker image rm <allowed_image>